2017 BYU Cougars softball team

-The 2017 BYU Cougars softball team represents Brigham Young University in the 2017 NCAA Division I softball season.
+The 2017 BYU Cougars softball team represented Brigham Young University in the 2017 NCAA Division I softball season.
 Gordon Eakin entered the year as head coach of the Cougars for a 15th consecutive season.
 2017 is the fourth season for the Cougars as members of the WCC in softball.
 The Cougars enter 2017 having won their last 8 conference championships and as the favorites in the WCC.